 - Leadership and Interpersonal Skills Training

-- Ability to pass a Criminal Background Check for working with vulnerable populations
+- Ability to pass a National Service Criminal History Check and background check for working with vulnerable populations

 - Effective written and oral communication skills

 - Strong service ethic and desire to serve the community and the environment